zechlau14/zechlau14.github.io/projects/hot-mutant-vigilantes.md

 ## Character Creation

+Why are you so Hot? (d6)
+1. Sculpted muscles
+2. Majestic hair / beard / mustache
+3. Impeccable, pristine style
+4. Amazing bone structure
+5. Ethereal, graceful and elegant
+6. Dangerous rebel with a cool jacket

+What is your Mutation? (d20)

+What is your vigilante specialty? (d6)
+1. Pilot / Driving
+2. Tracking / Scouting
+3. Negotiation / Deception
+4. Hacking
+5. Science / Gadgetry
+6. Martial Arts

 ## Rolling Dice

 You have three stats.
 Assign 1, 2 and 3 to each of your stats.